eliasdewan/googleMapsApi-playground/README.md

+> Api expired, limited functionality using the link
+>
-> Api expired, limited functionality using the link below Follow this link for live preview: https://big.eliatheone.uk/
+> Follow this link for live preview: https://big.eliatheone.uk/
- >> Find the gifs at the bottom for preview
+ >> Find the gifs at the bottom for preview when it is paired with a working API key

 HTML with javascript and Google Maps API
 - [Button 1: auto start just click button 1](#action-1-and-2)